tigyog/tigyog-cli/README.md

 * All TigYog block types.
   Currently only supports Markdown blocks.

-* Proper API keys for TigYog.
+* API keys.
-  Currently uses session tokens taken from the browser.
+  Currently authenticates using session tokens taken from the browser.
   These expire after around 6 months.

 * Publishing with GitHub actions.